 NMS students ONLY will be permitted at NMS dances.
 NMS students are not allowed to attend RHS dances or prom.
-All school rules apply at school dances.
-Attendance at school sponsored dances is a privilege.
-That privilege may be taken away at the Administration's discretion for disciplinary issues.
+All school rules apply at

 FIELD TRIPS

 Field trips are a privilege for students.
 Students must abide by all school policies during transportation and during field-trip activities, and shall treat all field trip locations as though they are school grounds.
 Failure to abide by school rules and/or location rules during a field trip may subject the student to discipline.